sahil505/nodeitup/readme.md

  - an object that creates other objects or that returns objects.
  - this is used to avoid sharing of objects in different modules.
  - each module can now have their own custom objects by using object-factory.

+-ExpressJS
+ - minimalistic, open source web framework for NodeJS
+ - one of the most popular web framework of NodeJS, by far.
+ - uses model view controller(MVC) concepts